 Finkel Law Group is pleased to report that it has scored another victory for one of the firm’s clients in Santa Clara County Superior Court.
 In August 2014, a client from Washington, D.C. contacted our office in San Francisco seeking our assistance to defend against a frivolous lawsuit filed against him in California seeking $3,833,440 in damages for breach of contract and fraud.

 As a result of actions taken, or not taken, by the client’s Washington, D.C. based attorneys, the client had been the victim of a lawsuit filed in the Santa Clara County Superior Court several months earlier that had resulted in entry of a default judgment against the client in the amount of $3,833,440.
-When the client became aware of the judgment he asked us to take action to set aside the default, vacate the judgment, and move to have the case dismissed on whatever legal and factual bases we could identify.
+When the client became aware of the judgment he sought a San Francisco or Oakland based trial attorney.
+The client subsequently hired us to take action to set aside the default, vacate the judgment, and move to have the case dismissed on whatever legal and factual bases we could identify.

 We quickly prepared an expedited application to toss out the default judgment.
 Upon providing opposing counsel with notice of our motion, as required by the rules, the plaintiff quickly, and somewhat dishonestly, filed his own motion requesting the court enter the default judgment against our client in the amount of more than $3.8 million.
 If the court had granted the motion, and issued an order against our client, the plaintiff would have had the legal right to levy against our client’s assets wherever they may have been located to collect his $3.8 million judgment.